 We all know how tough yet rewarding this craft is.
 Screenwriting.
 It is the oasis in a desert, even though at times it feels like the desert itself.
 It can be like mana from the heavens or the sweet ambrosia of the gods.
 There other times, though.
 The dark times.
 When you feel alone…isolated…lost.
 You can’t find inspiration.
 You’ve rewritten a script over a dozen times based on notes you were given.
 Only to discover the person that gave you the notes, now hates your script that you’ve rewritten based on their notes.(wait…what?!)

 Where does that leave us?
 Frustrated?
 Angry?
 Ready to give up?
 Yes, yes, and maybe.
 Now what?
 We can’t rage out.
-I mean you can, but don’t expect to get anymore gigs after that.
-Personally I’m still waiting for Thunderdome to become a thing.
-“Two man enter.
+I mean you can, but don’t expect to get any more gigs after that.
+Personally, I’m still waiting for Thunderdome to become a thing.
+“Two men enter.
 One man leaves…Thunderdome” Apocalyptic grudge matches set aside there are a few other options at our disposal.

 First, find your support group.
 I’m not talking about a “yes” man.
 We don’t need that.
 But someone that you can take out for a bite or a drink and just unload on.
 We need this person.
 They are our besties or will be soon enough.
 They are the underappreciated heroes in our life story.

+Tenacity is why I now have a script (Ships of Spirits) in post production.
 I will not quit.
 I will not give up.
 I keep going no matter what.
 That’s the attitude you need to have, my friend.
 Tenacity.
 Meditate on it.
+Breathe it in.
 Sink it into your core.

 You need to become like the Terminator.
 An unstoppable machine.
 You are out there, writing, you can’t be reasoned with, you don’t feel pity, or remorse, or fear, and you will absolutely not stop…EVER!
 Your goals in screenwriting are your Sarah Connor.
 You will pursue her with a relentless intent until you get your greasy mechanical and probably mangled hands on her, and you will not let go.